 At NIAB, she works to identify and build cross-cutting relationships between fundamental and applied research programmes to deliver the best IPM strategies onto farm.
 Her research interests centre around development of integrated disease management strategies for broadacre crops and ecologically-based tactics for better IPM; incorporating detailed studies on fungal, pest and plant populations with field experimentation and on-farm trialling.

-The crop specialist team, together with the regional teams work to deliver knowledge exchange by presenting at meetings, delivering demonstrations at trial sites and national events.
+Aoife is part of the crop specialist team, working together with the regional teams to deliver knowledge exchange by presenting at meetings, delivering demonstrations at trial sites and national events.
 The team looks to develop contract research activities by liaising with industry organisations and commercial companies as well as supporting the delivery of internal and external training on all aspects of crop protection and agronomy.

 Vegetable Brassica Diseases’ Guide (2020) for AHDB Horticulture